 How is workers’ compensation different from a personal injury claim?

-Depending on whether you choose to file a personal injury claim or a workers’ compensation claim for an injury in the workplace, you may have to deal with different procedures, deadlines, and so on.
+Depending on whether you are talking about a personal injury negligence claim or a workers’ compensation claim for an injury in the workplace, you have different procedures, deadlines, and so on.

-Fault and liability: The question of who is at fault for an injury is viewed differently depending on whether you approach your case as a personal injury claim or a workers’ compensation claim.
+Fault and liability: The question of who is at fault for an injury is viewed differently depending on whether you are evaluating a personal injury negligence claim or a workers’ compensation claim.
 Workers’ compensation is a no-fault system.
 Your ability to claim benefits does not flow from your ability to prove that your employer or colleague was at fault.
 Suing an employer for an injury is only possible in a very narrow set of circumstances.

-If you choose to make a personal injury claim for an injury that happens in the workplace, you need to determine that there are third parties that can you can target with your lawsuit – the owner of the premises, the maker of a malfunctioning machine, and so on.
+If you choose to make a personal injury claim for an injury that happens in the workplace, you need to determine that there are third parties that you can target with your lawsuit – the owner of the premises, the maker of a malfunctioning machine, a subcontractor’s employee, and so on.

-Damages: The amount of compensation that you may be granted can vary considerably depending on whether you apply for workers’ compensation, or file a personal injury lawsuit.
+Damages: The amount of compensation that you can recover can vary considerably depending on whether you apply for workers’ compensation, or file a personal injury lawsuit.
 Workers’ compensation can pay for your medical expenses, your lost wages, a disability that prevents you from working, and travel for medical care.
-In other words, it pays you for things that actually cost you money in the immediate present.
-Workers’ compensation doesn’t compensate you for future medical expenses, inability to make a living, or pain and suffering that is difficult to quantify in terms of money.
-In a personal injury claim, on the other hand, you get to sue for all these costs and losses.
+In other words, it largely pays you for things that actually cost you money in the immediate present.
+Workers’ compensation doesn’t compensate you for pain and suffering that is difficult to quantify in terms of money.
+In a personal injury claim, on the other hand, you get to sue for pain and suffering and permanent injury.

 The approach to take: When a worker is injured in the workplace, the employer needs to contact both their worker’s compensation insurance carrier and, in some cases, the North Carolina Industrial Commission, as well.
 The insurance carrier looks at each case and determines how much compensation the claimant is entitled to.
 If they turn down the claim, the injured worker is able to file an appeal.
 The worker may also be required to sit in on a mediation.
 A workers’ compensation lawyer is able to help injured workers navigate the appeals and mediation process.